-- Soluble fiber: Dissolves in water, forming a gel in the gut.
-It can slow down the passage of food, promoting feelings of fullness (24).
+Soluble fiber dissolves in water, forming a gel in your gut.
+It can slow down the passage of food, promoting feelings of fullness (

-- Insoluble fiber: Does not dissolve in water and passes through the gut without changing much.
-This type of fiber adds bulk to your stools and may speed the passage of food through your gut (49).
+Insoluble fiber does not dissolve in water and passes through your gut without changing much.
+This type of fiber adds bulk to your stool and may speed up the passage of food through your gut (

-Found in both chia and flax seeds, insoluble fiber helps add bulk to stool, and acts as a laxative, reducing constipation (50).
+Found in both chia and flax seeds, insoluble fiber acts as a laxative, reducing constipation (

-Both flax and chia seeds are incredibly versatile and very easy to introduce into your diet.
+Both flax and chia seeds are incredibly versatile and very easy to add to your diet.
 Both taste relatively bland, so you can add them to almost anything.

-They can be sprinkled on top of yogurts or incorporated into smoothies, porridge or baked goods.
+You can sprinkle them on top of yogurts or incorporate them into smoothies, oatmeal, or baked goods.
 Both can also be used to thicken sauces or as egg substitutes in many recipes.

 Regarding how much to eat, most of the benefits listed above were seen with 1–2 tablespoons (10–20 grams) of seeds per day.

-It’s worth noting that, although both can be consumed whole, there are advantages to consuming them ground.
+While both types can be consumed whole, there are advantages to consuming them ground.

-Whole flax seeds can go through your gut without being absorbed, because their outer shell is hard for the intestines to break down.
+Whole flax seeds can go through your gut without being absorbed, because their outer shells are hard for your intestines to break down.
 Eating them ground can help increase the absorption of the nutrients they contain.

 Chia seeds are often consumed whole.
-However, new studies show that the nutrients they contain may also be better absorbed when chia seeds are ground (17).
+However, studies have shown that the nutrients they contain may also be better absorbed when the seeds are ground (

-Due to their high fat content, both types of seeds should ideally be stored in the refrigerator or freezer to prevent them from going rancid.
-For this reason, also make sure to consume them promptly.
+Because of their high fat content, you should ideally store both types of seeds in the refrigerator or freezer to prevent them from going rancid.
+For this same reason, make sure to consume them promptly.

-Summary: Both chia and flax seeds are incredibly versatile and an easy addition to most dishes.
+Both chia and flax seeds are incredibly versatile and easy to add to many dishes.
 Both should be consumed ground for the most health benefits.